- Optimizely Web Experimentation

 Use this article to design and implement individual ideas and communicate with stakeholders.

-- Parameters for significance and lift that indicate the change will be implemented permanently
+- Parameters for significance and lift that indicate the change is implemented permanently.

 People and resources